Backbase/bb-fuel/README.md

 Note: This can be rerun on an existing environment which already contains data by setting the property `ingest.access.control` to `false`

 ### Approvals setup
-Approvals configuration can be ingested for payments and contacts.
+Approvals configuration can be ingested for payments and contacts based on master service agreements.

 #### Approval types
 - Approval type A with rank 1